 - Add couscous spices and simmer, covered, under low heat for 30-40 minutes (depending on how crunchy you want the vegetables to be).
 Stir from time to time and if vegetables start to stick at the bottom, add a tiny bit of water.
 Add more spices as needed according to taste.

 - Serve as a side dish, hot or warm.

-- Leftover: great addition to pasta instead of tomatoe sauce or in an omelett.
+- Leftover: great addition to pasta instead of tomato sauce or in an omelette.

 - Meal: pork and lamb are great companions to a ratatouille.

 - Picnic idea: can be served cold for a picnic dish.